Older Adults

 If your organization is interested in discussing potential ways LSS can partner with you, please contact us at 800.582.5260.

 LSS is expanding its collaboration with other service organizations, particularly in the area of health care and wellness.
 We are partnering with health care entities, churches, counties, local organizations, and volunteers to bring new types of non-medical services to life.
-By tracking measurable outcomes we are finding creative ways to reduce costs and hospital visits while increasing social interaction and quality of life for older adults statewide.
+By tracking measurable outcomes, we are finding creative ways to reduce costs and hospital visits while increasing social interaction and quality of life for older adults statewide.

 LSS Healthy TransitionsWomen holding hands.